hydroperx/typedoc-java18-theme/README.md

 ## Authors

 This project started by using [Julian Wowra @JulianWowra's `typedoc-github-theme`](https://github.com/JulianWowra/typedoc-github-theme) as a template, however it is significantly different, so most of `@hydroperx/typedoc-java18-theme` is done by [Matheus Dias de Souza @hydroperx](https://github.com/hydroperx/typedoc-java18-theme).

+Also credits to TypeDoc for some of the default theme code.